-The Theory Framework Paper has been prepared by PD Dr. Sonja Grimm (UKON) with contributions from the entire EMBRACE research consortium.
+The Theory Framework Paper has been prepared by Sonja Grimm (UKON/JMU) with contributions from the entire EMBRACE research consortium.
+It has been revised after the first periodic review in light of the reviewers' comments.
 It builds on a series of three background reports that have been prepared by UKON as part of WP2 (Tasks 2.2, 2.3 and 2.4) as well as literature reviews prepared by the research teams contributing to WPs 3, 4, 5, 6 and 7 (Tasks 4.1, 5.1, 6.1 and 7.1) and by the research teams working on the cross-cutting issues of culture (Task 2.10) and gender (Task 2.7, 9.4).
 Background Report A informs about the aims, ambitions, and instruments of EUDP.
 Background Report B conceptualises the episodes of closure and their explanatory factors including blockages.
 Background Report C sheds new light on the episodes of opening and those factors that are conducive to it (The Background Reports are available from UKON upon request).
 All these papers have been intensively discussed by the consortium and commented by members of EMBRACE's Academic and Policy Advisory Board (APAB) and the Ethics Advisory Board (EAB) during the Methodology Workshop at the University of Konstanz (26-28 April 2023).
 The main lines of argumentation have been compiled in this Theory Framework Paper at hand.
-Please kindly note: The work in EMBRACE is in progress and will be subject to further revisions in light of the empirical findings from large- and small-n research as planned in months 9-24 of the project.
+Please kindly note: The work in EMBRACE is in progress and will be subject to further revisions in light of the empirical findings from large- and middle-n research as planned in months 9-24 of the project.
 All remining errors are the main author's alone.